-The program staff possesses the skills and work experience necessary for the provision of services in the KEO homeless and housing programs.
-The current program staff has a combined total of almost 29 years experience in working with low-income and homeless persons.
+The program staff possess skills and work experience necessary for the provision of services in the KEO homeless and housing programs.
+The current program staff have a combined total of almost 29 years experience in working with low-income and homeless persons.
 The Homeless and Housing Programs Director is a certified Housing Occupancy Specialist.